mksoofian/my_movies/README.md

 #### Mike's Movie App

+Vercel Deployment:

 ## Project: Movie Explorer

 This project will create a movie exploration application that allows users to search for movies, view details, and create a watchlist.
 We'll use the OMDb API (Open Movie Database), which is free and easy to use.

 API: OMDb API (Free tier with API key)
 The OMDb API provides movie information and is simple to integrate.
 It offers a free tier with sufficient requests for a side project.

+ve## Getting Started

+If installing locally:

+1. Clone the repository
+2. Run `npm install`
+3. Copy `.env.example` to `.env.local` and fill in the values
+4. To pull environment variables from Vercel (if applicable):
+   - Ensure you're logged in to Vercel CLI (`npx vercel login`)
+   - Run `npm run pull-env`
+5. Run `npm run dev` to start the development server

 ## Project Outline: